 What Courses Will I Take?

-See each course you will take in these programs by reviewing our degree worksheets:
+See each course you will take as you pursue a degree in the field of counseling by reviewing our degree worksheet and academic catalog:

 What Sets Us Apart?

-- Practicum can be done on site at our own Denver Counseling Center
+- Gain clinical experience to fulfill requirements for licensure with a practicum on site at our own Denver Counseling Center

 - Denver Seminary was the first Seminary with a CACREP Accredited Counseling Program

 - Our students have a 96% National Counselor Exam Pass Rate